Lint Staged Git Add Found Some Errors Please Fix Them and Try Committing Again

 The fastest way to start using lint-staged is to run the following control in your final:

-This command will install and configure husky and lint-staged depending on the code quality tools from your projection's package.json
+This command will install and configure husky and lint-staged depending on the code quality tools from your projection's package.json dependencies, so delight make certain you install (npm install --relieve-dev) and configure all lawmaking quality tools similar Prettier and ESLint prior to that.

-Don't forget to commit changes to packet.json
+Don't forget to commit changes to packet.json and .croaking to share this setup with your squad!

-some of them to your commit, and attempt to git commit
+Now change a few files, git add or git add together --patch some of them to your commit, and attempt to git commit them.

 Run into examples and configuration for more information.